pyroscope/rtorrent-ps/docs/setup.rst

         u"\u2783 \u2784 \u2785 \u2786 \u2787 \u2788 \u2789 \u25b9\xa0\u254d \u25aa \u26af \u2692 " \
         u"\u25cc \u21c5 \u21a1 \u219f \u229b \u267a ")'

-In case you have unsolvable problems with only a few specifc glyphs, see :ref:`add-custom-columns` below on how to change them to ones working for you, or even switch to plain ASCII.
+In case you have unsolvable problems with only a few specific glyphs, see :ref:`add-custom-columns` below on how to change them to ones working for you, or even switch them to plain ASCII.

 .. _term-win: